3 Metallic Hair Colors That Will Make You Look Like an A-List Star

 Rinse and shampoo the lightener out and tone all over with Rapid Toner SV (1oz) and 9 Volume Activator (2oz) + Olaplex No 1.
 Shampoo and dry completely.

-Divide the dry hair in sections according the the diagram below.
+Divide the dry hair into sections according to the diagram below.
 Three different formulas will be applied to each of the corresponding section numbers.

 Step 3: Color Application